-If you're interested, one of our locals in Cuba can plan out as much or as little of your trip as you'd like, all while ensuring that you are visiting legally under the category of your choice.
+If you're interested, one of our locals in Cuba can plan out as much or as little of your trip as you'd like, helping to ensure that you are visiting legally under the Support for the Cuban People category.

 What are the categories of allowable travel?
 What category should I pick?